Vale-X/StubbedShaderConverter/README.md

 ## Usage
 (this is a short temp tutorial for use.
 Upon release, I'll write a more in-depth tutorial for it).

-1. Install StubbedShaderConverter as a mod from Thunderstore.
+1. Install StubbedShaderConverter (unreleased) as a mod from Thunderstore.
 Reference this mod's dll within your project.
 2. Import the StubbedShaders folder into your unity project.
 This will allow you to set your material shaders to stubbed hopoo versions.
 3. Edit the properties of your material to desired values.
 4. Within the code of your mod, in your BaseUnityPlugin's 'Awake()' code: